home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

   <div class='note info'>Make a list of what node ID belongs to each device.
 Your network (Nodes and their config etc) is stored on the stick but the names you gave your devices and entities are not.
 This step is optional but will save you a lot of time later.</div>

-2) Remove the Z-Wave integration from Home Assistant: Settings --> Devices & Services --> Z-Wave (or OpenZWave) --> Press the three dots and click Delete.
+2) Remove the legacy `zwave` or OpenZWave integration from Home Assistant: Settings --> Devices & Services --> Z-Wave (or OpenZWave) --> Press the three dots and click Delete.

   <div class='note info'>

-  If you have configured Z-Wave manually, make sure to also remove the `zwave:` section from your `configuration.yaml`.
+  If you have configured the legacy `zwave` manually, make sure to also remove the `zwave:` section from your `configuration.yaml`.

   </div>